LogoLogo

 When installing Tabnine in a non-air-gapped environment, you would just run helm install with some values.
 When air-gapped, you will run helm template with the same values, extract the images used, and download them to your machine.

 There are many ways to achieve this.
-For this guide, we will use jq to extract the image name and docker to pull the images from the registry and export them.
+For this guide, we will use to extract the image name and docker to pull the images from the registry and export them.

 Obtain the helm chart